Sahilumraniya/Node_BWI_Sahil/readme.md

 ## Image Storage

--   Save profile images in the local system or integrate with cloudinary service.
+-   Save profile images in the local system for temporary use and integrate with cloudinary service to save.

 ## Database and Framework

 -   Utilize Express.js for API development.
+-   Use Mongoose to create models, connect to the database, and perform CRUD operations.
--   Use MongoDB as the database.
+-   Use MongoDB Atlas for cloud database.
+-   Use Multer for image upload.
+-   Use Cloudinary for image storage.

 ## Data Validation